I'm a paragraph. Click here to add your own text and edit me. It's easy.

-"I'm not so sure about that," I said, having contemplated not only what I’d previously known about Adam, but also what I’d learned during the trial.
-"He won’t base his decision on personal feelings.
+"I'm not so sure about that," I said, having contemplated what I’d previously known about Adam and what I’d learned during the trial.
+"He won’t bring personal feelings into it.
 He'll do what he thinks is right legally and best for the DA's office."

 "And what would that be?”
 Mom asked.

 "And you'd be cleared?"
 Cynthia asked hopefully.